mattymil/defederate-godaddy-m365/README.md

 ## High-level defederation steps (overview)
 - Prepare your end users with the planned date/time and password reset expectations.
 - Become a tenant admin (create or regain access to a Global Administrator on the tenant’s onmicrosoft.com domain).
-- Remove federation with GoDaddy (convert the custom domain(s) to Managed).
+- Defederate the tenant by converting all federated custom domains to Managed.
 - Reset users’ passwords (bulk via CSV supported below), and distribute new credentials.
 - Add a CSP provider or move Direct to Microsoft and provision licensing as needed.
 - Remove GoDaddy as Delegated Admin.